ochudi/central_attendance_system/CONTRIBUTING.md

 # Contributing to Central Attendance System

 Thank you for your interest in contributing to Central Attendance System!
-We welcome any contributions that improve the project and benefit its users.
+I welcome any contributions that improve the project and benefit its users.
 Please take a moment to review the guidelines for contributing to this project.

 ## Getting Started